Stemming the spread of Russian olive

 CABI’s centre in Switzerland and the Biotechnology and Biological Control Agency (BBCA, Rome, Italy) initiated surveys in Eurasia in 2007 to determine whether biological control by introducing natural enemies from Russian olive’s area of origin was a feasible option.
 Out of 72 insect and mite species found associated with the tree in its native range, the shoot- and flower-attacking eriophyid mite Aceria angustifoliae and the shoot- and fruit-boring moth Anarsia eleagnella were prioritised for in-depth studies to assess their host range (ie. whether they could attack non-target plants if introduced in North America) and their impact on Russian olive.

 The host specificity of the mite, Aceria angustifoliae, was assessed in an outdoor experiment in Iran and at CABI’s centre in Switzerland.
 Results suggest that A. angustifoliae has a very narrow host range and is likely to be restricted to Russian olive under natural field conditions.
 The petition for field release of A. angustifoliae was submitted to the USDA Animal and Plant Health Inspection Service (APHIS) Technical Advisory Group (TAG) and the Canadian Biological Control Review Committee (BCRC) in November 2019.
 The Canadian Food Inspection Agency (CFIA) did not approve release, despite the BCRC and TAG recommending release.
-We are currently preparing a response to CFIA and TAG reviewer comments
+Supplemental information was submitted to both TAG and the CFIA who has now granted permission for A. angustifoliae to be released in Canada under the authority of the Canadian Plant Protection Act and the scientists hope that field releases will take place by spring 2023.

 The moth, Anarsia eleagnella, has at least two generations per year: the first attacks shoot tips, while the second feeds predominantly on the fruit and damages the seeds.
 No-choice tests and an open-field test in Iran showed that the host range of this species is wider than initially anticipated and appears to include several species within the family Elaeagnaceae.
 Work with this species is currently suspended.